Concept: The Challenges of Natural Language Processing (NLP)¶

 In this lesson, we’ll look at some of the problems we might run into when using the bag of N-grams approach and ways to solve those problems.
-For each case, we’ll first demonstrate the concept with a simple example and then later walk through its implementation in Dataiku DSS.
+For each case, we’ll demonstrate the concept with a simple example.

 For the following conceptual examples, we’ll draw on the four simple sentences in the image below.